dassarthak18/SobolBox/README.md

 $$

 If ADVI is able to find a valid counterexample SobolBox returns ``sat``, otherwise the control flow is delegated to **Stage 2**.

+## Changelog

+*  Sobol sampling replaced the original Latin Hypercube Sampling with Multi-dimensional Uniformity (LHSMDU).
+*  VNNLIB parser improved to handle complex disjuncions without hardcoding.
+*  Caching of Sobol sequences and output bounds added.
+*  ADVI sampling replaced the original No U-Turns Sampling.
+*  Support for parallelization added via ``joblib``.
+*  Workflow of the falsifier broken down into stages; ``unsat`` checking moved to the last stage.
+*  Global optimization via Nevergrad OnePlusOne added.

 ## Acknowledgements